shilohc/blog/content/posts/internships.md

 ## Application

-The application timeline for summer software internships starts in the fall, which is mildly silly.
+The application timeline for summer software internships starts in the fall, which is silly.
 Typically, only bigger and better-established companies will have their shit together this far in advance, so many startups will still be available to you if you start looking in Jan/Feb.
 But the big career fair is probably in the fall, the application deadline for my Google Engineering Practicum internship was, IIRC, October 31, and (particularly in the excitement of your freshman year) it's easy to let these deadlines slip by.
 It helps to be organized about it -- make a list of companies you're interested in and add all their relevant application tasks and deadlines to your calendar/planner/task tracking system.

 Also in the fall, if you have a solid network, I would recommend emailing people in your network and asking about potential internship opportunities.
 Since most of my network is startup-focused, often the companies I email haven't yet started recruiting interns, but it never hurts to be early.